GDformer: Going Beyond Subsequence Isolation for Multivariate Time Series Anomaly Detection: Introduction

 To address these challenges, we propose a \textit{similarity-based} anomaly detection method, which augments the Transformer with the \textit{global dictionary} of Key and Value vectors to provide global discrete latent representations shared by all normal points.
-Therefore, after the cross attention operation between the Query and Key vectors, each row in the cross-attention maps can always represent the correlation weights between a given point and global representations (Key vectors).
-Moreover, due to the much smaller size of the global dictionary, the computational and memory efficiency will be improved in attention process.
+Therefore, after the cross attention operation between Query and Key vectors, each row in the cross-attention maps can represent the correlation weights between a given point and global representations (Fig. \ref{motivation} (c)).
+Moreover, due to the much smaller size of the global dictionary, the computational and memory efficiency will be improved in attention process (see \underline{ Sec.~\ref{model_efficiency}}).
 For the second challenge, we introduce \textit{prototypes} to capture the normal distribution of cross-attention weights.
 Therefore, well-cultivated prototypes have higher discrepancy with the abnormal point-global correlation weights, promising an effective anomaly detection criterion.
-We term our model the \textbf{G}lobal \textbf{D}ictionary-enhanced Trans\textbf{former} ($\mathtt{GDformer}$), as shown in Fig. \ref{motivation} (right).
-The contributions of the paper can be summarized as follows. \begin{itemize}[leftmargin=*] \item We propose $\mathtt{GDformer}$ with a global dictionary of Key and Value vectors for learning the global representations shared by all normal points in the entire series, which alleviates the effects of subsequence isolation and ensures the unified detection criterion. \item We introduce prototypes to capture the normal point-global correlation patterns, which enables distinguishable normal-abnormal similarity discrepancy and provides a compact decision boundary. \item $\mathtt{GDformer}$ achieves state-of-the-art performance on five benchmarks.
-Extensive experiments further validate the transferability of the global dictionary. \end{itemize}
+We term our model the \textbf{G}lobal \textbf{D}ictionary-enhanced Trans\textbf{former} ($\mathtt{GDformer}$).
+The contributions of the paper can be summarized as follows. \begin{itemize}[leftmargin=*] \item We propose $\mathtt{GDformer}$ with a global dictionary of Key and Value vectors to learn global representations shared by all normal points in the entire series, which alleviates the effects of subsequence isolation and ensures the true unified detection criterion. \item We introduce prototypes to capture normal point-global correlation patterns, which enables distinguishable normal-abnormal similarity discrepancy and provides compact decision boundary. \item Extensive experiments on six popular benchmark datasets validate the effectiveness and efficiency of $\mathtt{GDformer}$. \end{itemize}